wsrtdc/Exact-Cover/README.md

 # Exact-Cover
 AlgX.java: Java implementation of the exact cover problem in only 28 lines.

-Modified Algorithm X in minimal implementation, not really the fastest, but small and hopefully comprehensible and comprehensive.
+Modified Algorithm X in minimal implementation, pretty small and hopefully comprehensible and comprehensive.

 AlgXMain.java contains some examples, output is as follows: